wp-plugins/simple-download-monitor/readme.txt

 * Ability to add the download now buttons to your sidebar widget.
 * Create password protected download now buttons.
 Users will only be able to download the file if they enter the correct password
 * Shortcode to show the download counter of a file.
 Use it to show off your file download count.
+* Shortcode to show all the downloads from a particular category.

 View more usage details on the [download monitor plugin](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.